Coronavirus outbreak: Eight flights from several countries to fly back stranded Indians today

 This move can be seen as the first phase of the massive Vande Bharat mission.
 The mission began on May 7 and will run till May 13 and involves the UAE, Saudi Arabia, Qatar, Bahrain, Kuwait, Oman, Bangladesh, Philippines, Singapore, Malaysia, the UK and the United States.

-According to reports it is said that 64 flights under Vande Bharat mission are expected to bring 15,000 Indian citizens home from 12 countries.
+According to reports, it is said that 64 flights under Vande Bharat mission are expected to bring 15,000 Indian citizens home from 12 countries.

 It is also said that all the international passengers would be charged for the journey and fares from Gulf countries to Kerala ranges from Rs 15,000 to Rs 16,000.